slatekit/kiit-site/src/hugo/slatekit-v3/content/start/overview.md

 # Modules
-These are the main architecture components available in Slate Kit.
+These are the main architecture components available in {{% sk-name %}}.
 {{% sk-modules %}}
 {{% section-end mod="start/overview" %}}

 # Design
-The architecture of the Slate Kit can be visualized in this high-level diagram of the modules and how they are logical organized.
+The architecture of the {{% sk-name %}} can be visualized in this high-level diagram of the modules and how they are logical organized.
 <div class="container">
     <div class="row">
         <div class="col-lg-10 flex">